clairetsoi1129/mars-rover/README.md

 1. Implement logic by getting Input from files and show the last position of rover
 2. Add boundary check
 3. Implement logic by getting keyboard input
-4. Implement GUI in swing and logic
+4. Implement logic by getting GUI input in swing
 5. Validate user input
 6. Add obstacle to block the way of rover
 7. Add sample for rover to collect